eminemrak/voiceToText/README.md

 # voiceToText
 With the "voiceToText" application, you can convert your voice recordings into text.
+The application is not yet complete.
+Updates will be made.

 Utilized frameworks and libraries:
 - TableView